Denzel Washington: 2020–present

-Denzel Washington at the 2024 Toronto International Film Festival.
+Washington at the 2024 Toronto International Film Festival.

 In 2020, he produced the Netflix film adaptation of the August Wilson play Ma Rainey's Black Bottom starring Chadwick Boseman and Viola Davis.
 The film was directed by George C. Wolfe and received positive reviews.
-The following year he portrayed Deputy Sheriff Joe "Deke" Deacon in the crime thriller The Little Things acting opposite Rami Malek and Jared Leto.
+The following year he portrayed Deputy Sheriff Joe "Deke" Deacon in the crime thriller The Little Things opposite Rami Malek and Jared Leto.
 The film was released during the COVID-19 pandemic and was released in theaters and on HBO Max.
 Also in 2021, Washington portrayed the titular character in the 2021 film adaptation of the William Shakespeare tragedy Macbeth.
-He received universal acclaim for his performance and was nominated for several awards, including an Academy Award, a Golden Globe Award, and a Screen Actors Guild Award.
+He received universal acclaim for his performance and was nominated for several awards, including an Academy Award, an Actor Award, and a Golden Globe Award.
 That same year, Washington directed the drama A Journal for Jordan, based on the memoir A Journal for Jordan: A Story of Love and Honor by Dana Canedy.
 It received a wide theatrical release on December 25, 2021 and received mixed reviews from critics.

 In 2024, Washington starred in Ridley Scott's epic historical drama Gladiator II alongside Paul Mescal, Pedro Pascal, and Connie Nielsen.
 The film is a sequel to Scott's Gladiator (2000).
-Washington's performance was described as scene-stealing and the standout aspect of the film, earning a Golden Globe Award nomination.
+Washington's performance was described as scene-stealing and the standout aspect of the film, earning a Golden Globe nomination.
 In the same year, Washington served as a producer of The Piano Lesson, the Netflix film adaptation of the August Wilson play of the same name directed by his son Malcolm Washington and starring his other son John David Washington.

-In 2025 Washington returned to Broadway portraying the title role in a revival of William Shakespeare's play Othello starring opposite Jake Gyllenhaal as Iago.
-Kenny Leon will helm over the production, having previously directed Washington in the Broadway revivals of Fences and A Raisin in the Sun.
+In 2025, Washington returned to Broadway portraying the title role in a revival of William Shakespeare's play Othello opposite Jake Gyllenhaal as Iago.
+Kenny Leon helmed over the production, having previously directed Washington in the Broadway revivals of Fences and A Raisin in the Sun.
 The production and Washington's performance earned mixed reviews from critics.
 Adrian Horton from The Guardian described the production as "underwhelming" and wrote of his performance, "[He] has moments of sublime melody...the kind of rhapsodic deliveries that feel worth whatever price of admission, but the overall tone of his performance is one of perfunctory hyper-competence."
 David Rooney of The Hollywood Reporter noted Washington's Hollywood "magnetism" and "swaggering authority" but added, "there’s little evidence of a driving force behind his performance, which is symptomatic of the production overall."

 That same year, Washington reunited with Spike Lee on the police procedural drama film Highest 2 Lowest, a remake of the 1963 Akira Kurosawa film High and Low.
-The film will be a joint production with A24 and Apple TV+ and will also star Jeffrey Wright and Ilfenesh Hadera.
-Washington announced in November, that he would be starring in Black Panther 3, set in the Marvel Cinematic Universe.
+A joint production between A24 and Apple TV, the film also starred Jeffrey Wright and Ilfenesh Hadera.
+Washington announced in November, that he would be starring in Black Panther III, set in the Marvel Cinematic Universe.
 Washington was also cast as Carthaginian general Hannibal in an upcoming Netflix film; the decision was controversial in Tunisia.